-The other neat thing about these Star Wars images, is that Cricut is offering these in different versions: paper, vinyl or Iron On.
+The other neat thing about these images is that Cricut is offering these in different versions: paper, vinyl or Iron On.

 The paper version of the image is perfect for cardstock if you wanted to make birthday cards, cupcake toppers, invitations, banners and more!

 The vinyl version would be great for making binders, window or glass decals, a vase/planter, etc.

 The Iron On version is great for tote bags, tshirts or other clothing, curtains, tablecloths, pillows and SO much more!

 For this post, I used the Iron On version to make my tshirts.
 It worked perfectly for layering colors!

 Supplies Needed to Make Personalized Star Wars Shirts

 - EasyPress Mat

 - Project Files from Cricut Design Space